 We heard talks and separate unconfirmed rumors that the draft report actually included a rather serious recommendation.
-The Under Secretary for Management Pat Kennedy’s name had been mentioned as well as something about the redacted officer having “a stellar reputation in D.C.”
+The Under Secretary for Management‘s name had been mentioned as well as something about the officer with the redacted name having “a stellar reputation in D.C.”

-我的媽和她的瘋狂的外甥都 Holy mother of god and all her crazy nephews!
+我的媽和她的瘋狂的外甥都 Holy mother of goat and all her crazy nephews!
 Don’t you just hate that?
 No wonder these bad managers get recycled more often than bottle caps.